GetTerminus/terminus-oss/DEVELOPMENT.md

 ---

-NOTE: `.storybook/main.js` needs to have this entry"
+NOTE: `.storybook/main.js` needs to have this entry:

 ```bash
 stories: [STORIES]
 ```

-to start with.
-Then bash script will replace `STORIES` with proper affected project story link.
+During the CI process, `STORIES` will be replaced with a list of affected storybooks.

 PLEASE **DO NOT** COMMIT CHANGES in `storybook/main.js`